Custom API

 When users are logging in to your published sites you can either use the internal Docly users and user rights (good for static sites) or create your own custom AUTHORIZE function (mostly only needed in dynamic sites/applications).

-Create a custom login page
+Create custom JWT login

 Send mail from API function